Tamabcxyz/LinuxCommand/README.md

 <a name="grep"></a>
 ##### Concept:  grep command for filter string
-###### Situation:
+###### Situation: can be using grep command to find a text in a folder

 ###### Real combat:
 "grep keyword path/to/file"
 "grep -c keyword path/to/file" (count matched line)
 "grep -i keyword path/to/file" (ignore-case)
 "grep -n keyword path/to/file" (display the matched line and their line numbers)
+"grep -r "text find" /path/to/folder" (find text in folder)
 ###### Explain:
 ###### Common options:
 -E, --extended-regexp: Interpret PATTERNS as extended regular expressions
 -i, --ignore-case: Ignore case distinctions in patterns and input data, so that characters that differ only in case match each other
 -c, --count: Suppress normal output; instead print a count of matching lines for each input file
+-r, --recursive: Read  all  files  under  each  directory, recursively

 <a name="sort"></a>
 ##### Concept: sort in alphabetical order